2009 - 2012: MA Degree Programme Director, Sociology

 I am also currently involved in projects that develop my interests in ageing and in place:

 2014-2017 £1.7 million.
-EPSERC Health and Wellbeing for the Built Environment (MyPLACE).
+EPSRC Health and Wellbeing for the Built Environment Programme.
+"Mobility and Place for the Age-Friendly City Environment" (MyPLACE).
 PI Pete Wright.
 Click here for more information on the projects funded under this call, including MyPLACE.

 I have begun collaborating with Michiko Nitta, a speculative designer and artist, on our shared interest in people's relationships (past, present and future) with nature.
 Please visit the Interventions Project web pages for more information and our project page our project page .
 The outcome of this project was exhibited 29th June - 9th July 2010, ExLibris Gallery, Fine Art Building, Newcastle University.